MicrosoftDocs/win32-pr.pt-br/desktop-src/Multimedia/mm-mom-close.md

 ## <a name="remarks"></a>Comentários

-O identificador do dispositivo não é mais válido depois que essa mensagem é enviada.
+O alça do dispositivo não é mais válido depois que essa mensagem é enviada.

 ## <a name="requirements"></a>Requisitos